Updated on November 26, 2022

-One of my favorite Christmas specials as a kid was “Yogi’s First Christmas,” a 1980 Hanna-Barbera special.
+One of my favorite Christmas specials as a kid was “Yogi’s First Christmas,” a 1980 Hanna-Barbera made-for-TV movie.

-“Yogi’s First Christmas” tells how Yogi and Boo-Boo (who usually hibernate through the holidays) stay awake long enough to celebrate the holiday for the first time.
-H-B regulars Huckleberry Hound, Augie Doggie, Doggy Daddy, and Snagglepuss, all appear.
-Cindy Bear and Ranger Smith also
+“Yogi’s First Christmas” tells how Yogi Bear and his pal Boo-Boo (who usually hibernate through the holidays) stay awake long enough to celebrate the holiday for the first time.
+Along with Cindy Bear and Ranger Smith, fellow Hanna-Barbera stars Huckleberry Hound, Augie Doggie, Doggy Daddy, and Snagglepuss, also appear.

-The plot is the time-worn “saving something from being foreclosed on the oddly-chosen date of December 24th” Christmas plot (in this case, a privately-owned lodge in Jellystone Park).
-There’s also a “somebody hates/tries to ruin Christmas” subplot (in this case, a hermit living on a hill in Jellystone).
+The plot is the time-worn “saving something from being foreclosed on the oddly-chosen date of December 24th” Christmas plot; in this case, the privately-owned Jellystone Lodge in Jellystone Park.
+There’s also a “somebody hates/tries to ruin Christmas” subplot; in this case, a hermit living on a hill in Jellystone.
 Yogi’s usual antics win over the lodge’s owner, albeit to Ranger Smith’s irritation.

-While no “A Charlie Brown Christmas,” “Yogi’s First Christmas” is still on my annual holiday viewing list.
+While no “A Charlie Brown Christmas,” “Yogi’s First Christmas” is still on my annual holiday viewing list, even if out of nostalgia.
+The animation quality definitely suffers in spots.

+The special’s songs are all reused from various previous Hanna-Barbera Christmas specials.
 The opening song, “Coming Up Christmas Time,” first appeared in the 1979 special “Casper’s First Christmas,” which also featured Yogi and Boo-Boo.
-From a brief YouTube/Google search, the song’s apparently become popular enough to be included in some school holiday pageants (though not the ones at my grade school as a kid).
-The school pageant versions drop the song’s amusing but possibly too cynical line: “to make sure I get what I want, I buy my gift for me!”
+The song has the amusing but self-centered (for a holiday special’s standards) line: “to make sure I get what I want, I buy my gift for me!”

-Other songs include Boo-Boo singing “Hope” (a song from 1977’s “A Flintstone Christmas“), and Cindy Bear singing this mistletoe-related number.
-Not a song, but part of “The Huckleberry Hound Show” theme song can be heard during a scene with Huck skiing.
+While not a Christmas song, part of “The Huckleberry Hound Show” theme song can be heard during a scene with Huck skiing.

 Other high points of “Yogi’s First Christmas”: